epics-base/p4p/documentation/server.rst

 --------------------

 The :py:class:`Server` starts/stops a PVAccess server.
-However, by itself a server is not useful.
-One or more Providers must be named to give the server a useful function.
+In order to be useful, a Server must be associated with one or more Providers.

 Two Provider containers are available: :py:class:`StaticProvider` or :py:class:`DynamicProvider`.
-Both are used with one of the SharedPV classes: :py:class:`raw.SharedPV`, :py:class:`thread.SharedPV`, :py:class:`asyncio.SharedPV`, and/or :py:class:`cothread.SharedPV`.
+Both are used with one of the SharedPV classes:, :py:class:`thread.SharedPV`, :py:class:`asyncio.SharedPV`, and/or :py:class:`cothread.SharedPV`.
 These different threading models may be mixed into a single Provider.

-.. note:: It is recommended to prefer :py:class:`StaticProvider` and leave :py:class:`DynamicProvider` for special cases.

 Example
 =======